dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 Hardware updates screen every 16 milliseconds

-UI thread has 16 ms to do all its work
+UI thread has 16ms to do all its work

 If it takes too long, app stutters or hangs

 ![](https://i.imgur.com/2Zmy4iV.png)

 If the UI waits <mark style="background: #AD21D9;">too long</mark> for an operation to finish, it becomes unresponsive.
-After 5 seconds of this… The framework shows an <mark style="background: #AD21D9;">Application Not Responding (ANR)</mark> dialog
+After 5 seconds of this the framework shows an <mark style="background: #AD21D9;">Application Not Responding (ANR)</mark> dialog

 <mark style="background: #AD21D9;">There are two rules that android uses to determine if an app is unresponsive:</mark>
 - Must process a user input event < 5 seconds